UsrCletus/yaourt-install/README.md

 # yaourt-install
 User Friendly Script to install the yaourt tool.
 It uses the AUR git repos to accomodate the install, and takes care of dependencies.

-To use this script perform the following commands:
+To use this script perform the following command:

-$ git clone https://github.com/UsrCletus/yaourt-install.git (If you do not have git do pacman -S git)
-$ cd yaourt-install
-$ chmod +x yaourt-install
 $ ./yaourt-install

 Advanced: